JSJ9/JSJ9/README.md

 - 👋 Hello!
 This is Janine
 - 👀 I’m interested in machine learning and robotics
-- 🌱 I’m currently learning how to create a home appliance system
+- 🌱 I’m currently learning how to teach a robot to place items on a table through PyBullet and convolutional neural networks.
 - 📫 Reach me at jimenezj9@utexas.edu

 <!---